Lemmod/SmartSimpleBot/README.md

 # SmartSimpleBot

-See the attached PDF's for more information
+All documentation has been moved to https://ssbdocs.lemmod.online/

 **Like the scripts?**

-All my scripts will be free to use , if you want to support me you feel free to donate!
+All my scripts will be free to use , if you want to support me you feel free to donate! =)

 **USDT**